ccber-restoration/.github/profile/README.md

 -  Last updated in 2018, use as starter list for overall plant list for all areas managed by the Cheadle Center.
 -  See https://docs.google.com/spreadsheets/d/1Ohz8c5m1lBqxH9XWiNraP3bbalaCag7DjCJmezXetsI/edit?gid=604560383#gid=604560383

+## Hydrology/water data

+-  COPR created a Devereux Slough Water Quality Explorer shiny app, which allows both custom visualizations and data downloads for data manually collected by COPR interns at four sites between the slough mouth and Venoco bridge.
+App is here: https://019a366b-24b1-1b2b-5d87-a4dcf12a2d5f.share.connect.posit.cloud/ And GitHub repository is here: https://github.com/michellemoreno18/devereux-water-data/tree/main

 ## eScholarship
 Descriptions of data sets should also be archived on eScholarship: https://escholarship.org/uc/ccber